ueberauth/guardian/README.md

 {:ok, claims} = MyApp.Guardian.decode_and_verify(token, %{}, max_age: {2, :hours})
 ```

-If you need dynamic verification for JWT tokens, please see the documentation for `Guardian.Token.Jwt` and `Guardian.Token.Jwt.SecretFetcher`
+If you need dynamic verification for JWT tokens, please see the documentation for `Guardian.Token.Jwt` and `Guardian.Token.Jwt.SecretFetcher`.

 ## Configuration

 The following configuration is available to all implementation modules.

 * `token_module` - The module that implements the functions for dealing with tokens.
-Default `Guardian.Token.Jwt`
+Default `Guardian.Token.Jwt`.

 Guardian can handle tokens of any type that implements the `Guardian.Token` behaviour.
 Each token module will have its own configuration requirements.
 Please see below for the JWT configuration.